ClarkNarvas/ClarkNarvas.com/drafts/2021-06-22-how-i-use-todoist.md

 I started with Microsoft To-Do, and then I had phases of Google Tasks, Notion, Trello and Habitica.
 A few months back I decided to settle with Todoist, mainly because of it’s simple user interface (keep it simple, stupid) and the great implementation of features

-Right now, I’m using it a lot to try to get better habits and achieve goals before I need to return to school and I thought it would be cool to share to you all how I’ve been using it. 👇
+Right now, I’m using it day-to-day to try to get better habits and achieve goals before I need to return to school and I thought it would be cool to share to you all how I’ve been using it. 👇

 {% include components/heading.html text="A few features I love" %}